polyszi/PolyAki-Hass/README.md

 If you want ot use, you have to implement(replace every sensor/ligth/switch with yours)

 # Freatures

+I have a menu card on the screen left side which is appear in each view and I also have a footer.

 If someone push the doorbell button, then it will came up in the dashboard a new card with my doorbell live stream and I will get a telegramm message - when they push the button date/time and I will also get a picture from my doorbell camera.
 ![Screenshot](pictures/doorbell.jpg.jpg)